kubernetes-hy/kubernetes-hy.github.io/pages/part4/part4.md

 - Rolling update
 - Canary release

-Both of these update are designed to make sure that the application works during and after an update.
+Both of these update strategies are designed to make sure that the application works during and after an update.
 Rather than updating every pod at the same time the idea is to update the pods one at a time and confirm that the application works.

 ### Rolling update ###